greglook/merkle-db/DESIGN.md

 Similar to the database root, tables may also contain additional entries to attach user-specified metadata to them.

-### Index Data Trees
+### Data Index Trees

 Index trees are modeled after a [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree) and contain both internal index nodes and leaf partitions.
-Records in a data tree are sorted by their _primary key_, which uniquely identifies each record within the table.
+Records in the tree are sorted by their _primary key_, which uniquely identifies each record within the table.
 Primary keys are just bytes, allowing for pluggable key serialization formats.

 The tree nodes contain a count of the records under them, so the index is also an [order statistic tree](https://en.wikipedia.org/wiki/Order_statistic_tree).
-A similar metric for the linked block sizes allows for quick data sizing.
+A similar metric for the linked block sizes allows for quick recursive data sizing.

 ```clojure
 {:data/type :merkle-db/index